My Own Way (album)

-My Own Way is the second studio album by British Contemporary R&B singer Jay Sean, released 12 May 2008 on Jayded Records and 2Point9 Records.
+My Own Way is the second studio album by British contemporary R&B singer Jay Sean, released 12 May 2008 on Jayded Records and 2Point9 Records.
 Recording sessions took place from 2006 to 2009.
-Production was handled by Jay Sean and several other recording producers, including Jared Cotter, J remy, and DJ Swivel, including others.
+Production was handled by Jay Sean and several other recording producers, including Jared Cotter, JRemy and DJ Swivel, including others.
 The album peaked at number six on the UK Albums Chart.
 It produced three singles and the deluxe edition had one more single.
-Upon its release, My Own Way has received mixed reviews from critics.
+Upon its release, My Own Way received mixed reviews from critics.

 Background

-The album was initially named after the title track "Deal With It," but the song ended up being given to Corbin Bleu.
+The album was initially named after the title track "Deal with It", but the song ended up being given to Corbin Bleu.
 However, Sean's background vocals remain on Bleu's version of the track.
-The song "Deal With It" earned Sean a BMI Songwriter Award and was later covered by South Korean band Shinee who released it as the 2009 single "Juliette".
+The song "Deal with It" earned Sean a BMI Songwriter Award and was later covered by South Korean band Shinee who released it as the 2009 single "Juliette".

 The album was renamed My Own Way and was originally slated for a 3 December 2007 release.
 However, due to a majority of the tracks being leaked it was pushed back numerous times to 31 March 2008 and again to 28 April 2008.
 Eventually it was released on 12 May 2008.

 Speaking in March 2008 to noted UK R&B writer Pete Lewis - Deputy Editor of the award-winning Blues & Soul - Jay explained the thinking behind the album's title: "It's pretty much self-explanatory really.
 This whole entire project has been like my little baby - in terms of me nurturing it, making it, watching it grow, and having really hands-on creative control.
-You know, 'I wannt work with THIS person...
-I want to write a song like THIS...
+You know, 'I wannt work with this person...
+I want to write a song like this...
 I want this to be the single...
 I want these video directors'...
 And everyone around me in my team has been amazing and has just trusted me to call the shots."

-The album features production by J remy, Jose E Duran, Robert Larow, Bobby Bass and Alan Sampson.
+The album features production by J Remy, Jose E Duran, Robert Larow, Bobby Bass and Alan Sampson.
 It was recorded in New York and London and mixed by "Supa Engineer Duro" with Jordan "DJ Swivel" Young in New York City.
 Jared Cotter co-wrote six songs on the album.